Vanishing (song)

-"Vanishing" is a song recorded and produced by American singer Mariah Carey for her debut studio album, Mariah Carey (1990).
+"Vanishing" is a song recorded and produced by American singer-songwriter Mariah Carey for her debut studio album, Mariah Carey (1990).
 Carey wrote the torch song with drummer Ben Margulies before signing her 1988 recording contract with Columbia Records.
 In describing the demise of a romantic relationship, the lyrics detail how a lover is slowly disappearing from the other's life.
 Categorized in the gospel and traditional pop music genres, "Vanishing" is a ballad with a blues-inspired composition in which Carey's vocals are accompanied solely by an acoustic piano played by Richard Tee.

 Upon the release of Mariah Carey, music critics compared "Vanishing" to other tracks on the album and several named it the record's best.
 Regarded as one of Carey's premier works from her career, the song has received a positive reception in retrospective reviews.
 After performing "Vanishing" live at a New York City club and on American television program Saturday Night Live in 1990, she included it in the set list of her 1993 Music Box Tour.
 American singers Syesha Mercado and Kelly Clarkson performed live cover versions.